battleofthebots/bastille/README.md

 # Bastille

+Go directly to jail, do not pass go, do not collect $200!

 Bastille is a retro style shell escape vulnerability.
 The user is dropped into a restricted shell and must escape to get access to features that they wouldnt normally have.

-For BSIDEs, Bastille is run behind an SSH server that is using a top password from rockyou.
-The competitors must brute force their way onto the server and then escape the shell to plant the flag.
+For DEF CON, Bastille is run behind an SSH server with a known password.
+The competitors must SSH onto the server and then escape the shell to plant the flag.

 ## Running